Song

 How much did We Belong Together make in total?

-We Belong Together does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+We Belong Together does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does We Belong Together make per stream?